Omar McLeod: Professional career

 McLeod won the 110 m hurdles at the 2015 Jamaican Championships, defeating national record holder Hansle Parchment in a wind-legal 12.97 and breaking 13 seconds for the first time; the time was world-leading for a week.
 He made his debut as a professional at the István Gyulai Memorial in Székesfehérvár on 7 July, but pulled up with a cramp and failed to finish.

 At the start of the 2016 outdoor season, he ran 9.99 seconds for the 100 metres, becoming the first athlete to complete the 110 m hurdles in under 13 seconds and also break the 10-second barrier.

-In the 2016 Rio Olympics, he won Gold in the 110m hurdles.
+At the 2016 Rio Olympics, he won Gold in the 110 m hurdles.

-Based on his outstanding athletic performance, Mcleod was recently crowned Jamaica's 2017 Sportsman of the Year.
-During 2017, he won six of seven 110m hurdles races, including the World Championships in London.
+Based on his outstanding athletic performance, McLeod was crowned Jamaica's 2017 Sportsman of the Year.
+During 2017, he won six of seven 110 m hurdles races, including the World Championships in London.

 At the 2019 World Championships, McLeod was disqualified in the final for a lane violation, impeding Orlando Ortega.
 Ortega was second in the 110 metres hurdles until McLeod stumbled into him and arrested his momentum.
 After the appeal of the Spanish Federation, the IAAF awarded Ortega with a bronze medal.